CodyKochmann/clipboard_tracker/README.md

 # clipboard_tracker
 Python clipboard logger for OSX

-This was created to give me a portable log of all of my clipboard activity so if I ever needed a link one day one in the past, I could go look for it.
+This was created to give me a portable log of all of my clipboard activity so everything that I thought was worth copying is saved.
 There are other applications out there that already do this but I wanted something solid, lightweight, and simple.

 To Do List:
 - [ ]  create an exporter of that builds a webpage to interact with the clips